ThingSet/thingset.github.io/docs/2c_binary_mode.md

     Request:
     02                                      POST request
-       18 E1                                # CBOR uint: 0xE1 (node ID)
+       18 E1                                # CBOR uint: 0xE1 (object ID)
        80                                   # CBOR empty array

     Response:
     83                                      Valid.

-Note that the endpoint is the node of the executable function itself.
+Note that the endpoint is the object of the executable function itself.
 Data can be passed to the called function as the second parameter, but the "reset" function does not require any parameters, so it receives an empty array.

 ## Other functions